won5830/BIOS270-AU25/HW/HW1/HW1.md

 ## HW Submission

 **HW Part A**
-Answer the following questions:
+Answer the following questio

-- Fill in the blank: "Git provides a ... of content changes"
+- Fill in the blank: "Git provides a history of content changes"

-- Which git command shows you the historical graphical representation of branching and merging events?
+- Which git command shows you the historical graphical representation of branching and merging events? git log --graph

 **HW Part B**